ASBrouwers/event-graph-inductive-miner/README.md

 1. On the _"Entities"_ panel, click on "New Entity".

-2. On the window that appears, select the "Order" attribute and click on Create Entity.
+2. On the window that appears, select the "case" attribute and click on Create Entity.

     ![Alt text](./img/createEntity.png)